 Information on obtaining restraining orders

 Obtaining a restraining order in San Bernardino involves a specific legal process.
 Our attorney can assist you with the proper filing of a restraining order, ensuring all necessary paperwork is accurately completed and submitted.
+After filing, the restraining order must be properly served to the respondent to fulfill legal requirements.

 Collaborating with local support organizations

 We collaborate with local support organizations to provide comprehensive assistance to victims of domestic violence.
 These organizations offer various resources, from shelter to counseling, which can be crucial during this challenging time.
+Many of these resources are also available in Spanish to ensure accessibility for all community members.

 Encouraging defendants to seek legal help